EduardoSantos7/Algorithms4fun/README.md

-I use these algorithms to practice the languages that I'm learning (Go, Rust and Kotlin) and my interview skills (Python)
+I use these algorithms to practice the languages that I'm learning (Go, Rust and Kotlin) and my interview skills (Python).